JeannieFallon/homelab-net/02_ansible-ctl-node/02_install-ansible.md

     sudo apt install -y ansible
     ```

-7. Verify installation:
+7. You should now see the latest stable version of Ansible, installed system-wide.

     ```bash
-    ansible --version
+     dpkg -l | grep ansible
     ```

-8. You should now see the latest stable version of Ansible, installed system-wide.

 ## Resources